mazwat/mazwat.github.io/cybernetics-lm-2.md

 -   Or a ‘light phobe’ (avoids light)
 -   Each behaviour can be considered  ‘aggressive’ or ‘shy’

 Let’s return to TinkerCAD and look at how we might build a simple robot like this.
 We’re going to look at the light seeker example.
+The example below demonstrates how a transister can act in it's role as an amplifier by directly translating the resistance from a light dependent resistor (LDR) to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Mjg5MDE0MywxNjAzNDExMzI5LC0xND
+eyJoaXN0b3J5IjpbLTg2NzUxMDQyNywxNjAzNDExMzI5LC0xND
 IwNTY3NDA3LDI1OTAzNTUyNSwtMjA0NDczMDkzMCwtMTExODQy
 NDU5MywtODcxMTAyMjkzLDIwMTE3MjY1MjYsLTIwMTA1MTA5OD
 EsLTgwMTQ1NzIxMSwxNjc0NTQyNzczLDg4MDY5MjUyNywxNjkz